WeiJanChang/amr/README.md

 # AMR

-This project aims to categorise and evaluate images, videos, and posts related to antimicrobial resistant (AMR) on Instagram using Instagram API (Instaloader)
+This project aims to categorize and evaluate images, videos, and posts related to antimicrobial resistance (AMR) on Instagram, using the Instagram API via Instaloader.

 ## Installation